-Management believes that the historical loss information it has compiled is a reasonable base on which to determine expected credit losses for receivables held at December 31, 2023, because the composition of the account receivables at those dates is consistent with that used in developing the historical credit-loss percentages (i.e., the similar risk characteristics of its clients and payors and its lending practices have not changed significantly over time).
+Management believes that the historical loss information it has compiled is a reasonable base on which to determine expected credit losses for receivables held at December 31, 2024 and 2023, because the composition of the account receivables at those dates is consistent with that used in developing the historical credit-loss percentages (i.e., the similar risk characteristics of its clients and payors and its lending practices have not changed significantly over time).
 Additionally, management has determined that the current, reasonable, and supportable forecasted economic conditions are consistent with the economic conditions included in the historical information.
 As a result, the historical loss rates have not been adjusted for differences in current conditions or forecasted changes.
-Accordingly, the allowance for credit losses at December 31, 2023 and 2022, totaled \$85,000, respectively.

-Changes in the allowance for credit losses for receivables are as follows for the year then ended December 31, 2023:
+Changes in the allowance for credit losses for receivables are as follows for the years ended December 31, 2024 and 2023:

-Allowance for Credit Losses, Beginning of Year Provision for credit losses Charge-offs \$ 85,000 89,775 (89,775) Allowance for Credit Losses, End of Year \$ 85,000
+2023 Allowance for Credit Losses, Beginning of Year Provision for credit losses Charge-offs Recoveries \$ 85,000 431,098 (257,098) \$ 85,000 89,775 (89,775) Allowance for Credit Losses, End of Year \$ 259,000 \$ 85,000